kjhealy/kieranhealy.hugo/content/blog/parking-signs/index.markdown

 {{% figure src="two-term.jpg" alt="" caption="Two Term Limit sign" %}}

-These are available as PDFs, as well (vector outlines; no worries about fonts): [No King Anytime](no-king.pdf); [Two Term Limit](two-term.pdf).
+These are available as PDFs, as well (vector outlines; no worries about fonts): here's the [No King Anytime](no-king.pdf) PDF and the [Two Term Limit](two-term.pdf) PDF.
 Put them onna stick and exercise the constitutional rights to freedom of expression, speech, and assembly enjoyed by [everyone in the United States](https://kieranhealy.org/blog/archives/2025/06/28/american/).